Coca Cola is one of the most famous brands in the world and certainly one of, if not the, most famous soft drinks.

 - GLACEAU vitaminwater Zero Sunshine and Multi V

 This is because a few of our drinks do contain small traces of fish gelatine which is used as a stabiliser for the beta-carotene colour.
+The Lemon and Honey Honest contains honey, which is not vegan.

 In addition some variants from the GLACEAU vitaminwater range contain vitamin D and this may be sourced from lanolin in sheep’s wool meaning that they also may not be suitable for vegans.